kennedyjosh/ubiety_takehome/README.md

 * In the `database` section:
   * `url` specifies the database file url.
 By default, it is `sqlite:///./iot_test.db`.

+## Testing

+Do `make test` to run the unit and integration tests.
+This command will also install any dependencies needed for testing.

+To test with a coverage report, do `make cover`.

 ## Other useful `make` commands